Ancient Japan - Historical Temples and Traditional Architecture

 Arrival in Osaka

-Our journey begins in Osaka – a city brimming with energy, humour, and life; one of the brightest faces of modern Japan.
+Our journey begins in Osaka – a city that pulses with energy, humour, and life, and stands among the brightest faces of modern Japan.

 Day 2